Linda Sorenson - Member of the League since 1971

 What first inspired you to join the League of Women Voters of Palm Beach County?

 I originally joined the League in 1971 in Albany, NY.
 When I decided to move to Florida permanently in 2007, I immediately looked for the League in Palm Beach County.
-League had always been a big part of my life, and I knew it would be the be way to learn about my new state’s government.
+The League had always been a big part of my life, and I knew it would be the best way to learn about my new state’s government.

 How has the League changed since you first became involved?